Fintech Onboarding Excellence: Lessons from Chime, Robinhood, Moneylion, Acorns

 First up in the businesses that are demonstrating excellence with fintech onboarding is American mobile banking company, Chime.
 With an onboarding time coming in at around 4:30 min, that’s to complete a new account application, Chime gets off to a strong start for new customers coming to the app.

-However, it’s not only the speed at which you can set up an account either that makes Chime a frontrunner in the space.
 With only 11 screens and 22 clicks featured across Chime’s sleek, clear interface, it’s apparent that UX has been taken into key consideration.
 It’s also interesting to see how Chime has tackled the complexity issue by requesting only one key piece of information per screen and explicitly explaining why certain personal information is being requested.
 In addition, to speed up the completion of the process, legal terms are presented as links for users to click into as they desire.

 Robinhood